Community Development Block Grant (CDBG)

 The priorities for CDBG are approved by Fort Pierce City Commission, following Community Needs Assessment Surveys, public hearings for citizen input and staff recommendations, thus allowing local government to respond to needs within their community.

-Current priorities for the City of Fort Pierce’s CDBG Program include: revitalizing eligible neighborhoods, providing services to low-to-moderate income citizens, improving economic opportunities and community focal points, and upgrading public facilities.
+Current priorities for the City of Fort Pierce’s CDBG Program include: revitalizing eligible neighborhoods, providing services to low-to-moderate income citizens, improving economic opportunities, strengthening small businesses and community focal points, and upgrading public facilities.
 The city also encourages projects and programs assisted by other funding sources to help leverage their CDBG allocation.

 The City of Fort Pierce receives approximately $500,000 annually to disperse toward these priorities.
 Grant opportunities are available yearly for public service agencies on a competitive basis.
 Applications are scored by the Communitywide Council, a group of Fort Pierce citizen volunteers, and their recommendations for funding are presented for approval to the City Commission.